csoler/gpsmapc/README.md

 w: save the database (including image positions)

 ```
+Optionally, the program will load maps/mask.png and use it as a mask (white/transparent) to combine the images and remove unwanted features from the screenshots in the combined images.

-4. Onces all images are consistency placed, add two control points by using Shift+left mouse click.
-Each new control point erase the oldest one.
+4. Onces all images are consistency placed, you need to add two control points by using Shift+left mouse click.
+Each new control point erases the oldest one.
 Good control points should be diagonaly placed over the full set of images to ensure maximal accuracy;
 5. save the map using 'w';
 6. edit the file maps/file_map.xml and set the real GPS coordinates of the two control points.
 7. re-launch IGNMapper and hit 'g' to display the tile grid.
-Choose a proper view with less than 100 tiles and press 'x' to export a kmx file.
+Choose a proper view and window size (some GPS like GARMIN expect to find less than 100 tiles in custom maps) and press 'x' to export a kmz file.